-These papers serve as the foundation for our ongoing research into the future of live programming environments.
+These papers serve as the foundation for our ongoing research into the future of programming environments.

-My thesis research developed mechanisms that allow library providers to install new type-specific literal notation (e.g. SQL literals) while ensuring that client programmers can still reason abstractly and compositionally about types and binding.
+My thesis research developed mechanisms that allow library providers to express new type-specific literal notation (e.g. SQL literals) while ensuring that client programmers can still reason abstractly and compositionally about types and binding.

 Relit implements the mechanism from the ICFP 2018 paper into Reason, which is Facebook's new front-end for OCaml, and the Wyvern programming language implements the mechanism from the ECOOP 2014 paper.